DappDevs/presentations/content/ethereum-background.md

 using a combination of different incentives including fees and the block reward.

-Similarly, decentralized applications need to make use of economic incentives to ensure their feature-sets are robust against attacks from bad actors in the system.
+Similarly, decentralized applications need to make use of economic incentives to ensure their features are robust against attacks from bad actors in the system.

 This might mean having a fee to protect against spam from a botnet, or adding a staking mechanism to protect against whales having undue influence.